Samsung/Tizen.NET/_posts/2019-11-20-Samsung-Developer-Conference-2019.md

 ## Samsung Developer Conference 2019
 The Samsung Developer Conference brings together thousands of developers, creators, and technology experts to explore the latest Samsung technologies and imagine the future with Samsung.

-Visit [Samsung Developer Conference](https://www.samsungdeveloperconference.com/) to see conference happenings, including the keynote, and take a look at [SDC19 top themes](https://news.samsung.com/global/sdc19-top-themes-from-samsungs-developer-event) to catch up on conference events.
+Visit the [Samsung Developer Conference](https://www.samsungdeveloperconference.com/) site to see conference happenings, including the keynote, and take a look at [SDC19 top themes](https://news.samsung.com/global/sdc19-top-themes-from-samsungs-developer-event) to catch up on conference events.

 ## Session
 [Watch the session online](https://youtu.be/fU5Yx8M0KOk).